ce-apac-project-idp/artefacts/jobs/git-cli-task/README.md

 3) Finally, libc-compat was used.
 Long story short alpine images, unlike most linux disributions, is based of the [musl](https://musl.libc.org/) libc library, which is a minimal (and far from fully compatible) the GNU libc library which provides the standard C library and POSIX API most linux distros are based of.
 Complex software (eg, the oc library) which is built against [glibc](https://www.gnu.org/software/libc/) will not (likely) work with musl-libc, even with symlinking.
 See this rather excellent explanation [here](https://stackoverflow.com/questions/66963068/docker-alpine-executable-binary-not-found-even-if-in-path)

-Finally, the "ENTRYPOINT" and "CMD" directives in this Dockerfile do not really matter.
+The "ENTRYPOINT" and "CMD" directives in this Dockerfile do not really matter.
 The script provided in the task itself is the pod's "CMD/ARGS".
 The aforementined directives get overriden.

+This image was pushed up (and made public) in Quay.
+The image can be found [here](quay.io/langley_millard_ibm/idp-gitops-cli-task).
+Note the git-cli-task spec now reference this image, as opposed to the default alpine:git image.